abiyug/abiyug.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-flask about-icon"></span>
 <strong> Data Analytics:</strong>
 I had  the privilege of contributing one of the earliest (2007/2010) commercial data analytics product for a fortune 50 company that rolled out Intelligence Platform Analysis to help  customers progress to higher level of operational efficiency.
-The product, which was fueled purely by data,  collected a set of macro level indicators and generated a disruption index, like  like FICO score, that measured customer operational effectiveness and provide benchmark comparisons for products, peers, and industry segment.
+The product, which was fueled purely by data,  collected a set of macro level indicators and generated a disruption index, like FICO score, that measured customer operational effectiveness and provide benchmark comparisons for products, peers, and industry segment.
 Keep on eye on my blog because I will share software code, solutions to problems and web based products I have developed in the past year and the those I will be developing in the coming months and years.
 </p>

 <p class="about-text">